wojcikk/university-administration-system/README.md

 Work in progress...
-- Spring Security and JWT - (on branch "security")
+- Spring Security and JWT - (on branch "jwt")
 - UI provided by Thymeleaf - (on branch "ui")